Conditions Linked to Military Service

 You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and:

-- You became ill or were injured while serving in the military, and you are able to link your current disability to this illness or injury.
+- You got sick or injured while serving in the military and can link your condition to this illness or injury, or

 - Scar tissue